the1lab/1lab/src/Cat/CartesianClosed/Free.lagda.md

   _ : ∀ {t : Node} → _≠_ {A = Mor ((` t) `× (` t)) (` t)} `π₁ `π₂
   _ = decide!
 ```

+One downside of our categorical approach to normalisation is that we
+cannot directly use it to write a *solver* for morphisms in an arbitrary
+Cartesian closed category, because the collection of objects does not
+necessarily form a set.
+We define a solver in a [separate module][solver],
+based on the same ideas.

+[solver]: Cat.CartesianClosed.Solver.html